Montrose - Rosetta

 How does the Montrose - Rosetta SA2 compare to regional household patterns?

 Compared to Greater Hobart, the Montrose - Rosetta SA2 shows distinct household patterns.
-This family-oriented profile influences local demand for family homes, schools, and children's services.
+This higher proportion of single-person households drives demand for smaller dwellings and different community services.

 What is the average family size?

-Families in the Montrose - Rosetta SA2 have an average of 1.6 children, matching the Greater Hobart average of 1.6.
+Families in the Montrose - Rosetta SA2 have an average of 1.6 children, slightly above the Greater Hobart average of 1.5.
 This influences local demand for child-related services and larger family homes.

 What are the marriage patterns in the Montrose - Rosetta SA2?